 - Rinse farro under water and add to a small pot with stock.

-- Bring to a boil, cover, lower heat and simmer for 30 minutes.
+- Bring farro to a boil, cover, lower heat and simmer for 30 minutes.
 Drain excess liquid, transfer to a large bowl and set aside.

-- In a large pan over medium high heat, add olive oil, sweet potato, fingerling potatoes, carrot and red onion and cook for 5 minutes.
+- Pan fry the vegetables.
+In a large pan over medium high heat, add olive oil, sweet potato, fingerling potatoes, carrot and red onion and cook for 5 minutes.
+Add garlic and zucchini and cook for 3 minutes.

 Notes